yunuxec/TextCap/README.md

 ## Notes
 - Keep the Tesseract data files updated for better OCR accuracy.
 - Consult the Tesseract [documentation](https://tesseract-ocr.github.io/tessdoc/) for more details on configuration and language support.

+# Included Data Files
+The `.traineddata` files included in this project are obtained from Tesseract and are licensed under the Apache-2.0 License.
+For more details, see the [Tesseract GitHub repository](https://github.com/tesseract-ocr/tessdata) and the [LICENSE](https://github.com/tesseract-ocr/tessdata/blob/master/LICENSE) file.